WHAT IS ROLFING® STRUCTURAL INTEGRATION?

-For rehabilitation from an old injury, trauma, emotional shocks or resolve problems from scar tissue (broken bones, torn muscles or ligaments, overstretched tissue, whiplash, etc.) so that the organism can fully recover and find ease again.
+- Rehabilitation from an old injury, trauma, emotional shock or to resolve problems from scar tissues from broken bones, torn muscles or ligaments, whiplash, etc. so that the individual can find ease in movement again.

-Or to simply want to feel better - to have more energy and flexibility.
-Still others sense a need for change in their lives and in their bodies.
-They see Rolfing as a way to reconnect with their bodies - emotionally, physically, and spiritually.
+- Or for those who simply want to feel better - to have more energy and flexibility.
+Rolfing is a way to reconnect with our bodies - emotionally, physically, and spiritually.

 HOW IS ROLFING® DIFFERENT FROM MASSAGE?